denislaliberte/charpentier/roadmap.md

   ~/.charpentier/env/prod/project_a/charpentier.yml
 ```

-If you want to run a lot of command for a project you can tel
+If you want to run a lot of command for a project you can tel jm wich projects to use

 ```
 $ jm project project_a